Turing Scheme

 2024/25 placements

-*UPDATE* The University of Manchester has underwritten funding for students from lower income backgrounds undertaking international placements in 2024/25.
+The University of Manchester has been successful in applying for Turing funding to support students undertaking international placements in 2024/25.

-To be eligible for funding the placement must:
+To be eligible for funding, a placement must:

 • be a minimum of 28 days long (excluding travel days to/from the placement);